 Many people from all over the world wish to have adventure and adrenaline in their lives.
 This is why here, in Peru you can find the marvelous experience you are looking for.
-Peru has lots of touristic places which welcome you with “open arms”.
+Peru has lots of tourist places that welcome you with “open arms”.
 This is the case of the Inca Trail.
-Taking advice from friends in Peru is always the best policy when talking about the Inca Trail and on how to have this wonderful experience.
+Taking advice from friends in Peru is always the best policy when talking about the Inca Trail and how to have this wonderful experience.
 If this is your case this is the article you have been waiting for.
 Here you can find 10 amazing tips before your awesome experience.

 Here are some tips to avoid “Soroche” (High altitude sickness).

 When you arrive to Cusco Peru you must rent or buy hiking poles or walking sticks, there are lots of stairs and you will need these to keep you balanced and safe.
 Training beforehand is recommendable because it would help you get ready for this amazing adventure.
 You must strech after trekking at least 5 minutes to prevent soreness.